Top 3 Reasons to Automate Your Manual Redshift Snapshots

 How to Fully Automate Your Redshift Manual Snapshots with no surprises

-Redshift snapshots can be taken and managed through the AWS console or APIs.
-In order to define your backup policy and to automate your Redshift snapshots accordingly, you can use an AWS backup solution such as N2WS Backup & Recovery.
-N2WS Backup & Recovery is a native cloud backup and recovery solution for any Amazon EC2 instance, EBS volume, RDS database, Redshift Cluster, Amazon Aurora, Amazon DynamoDB or Amazon EFS.
+Sure, you can wrangle Redshift snapshots through the AWS Console or CLI—but why bother with that hassle when you can automate the entire workflow?
+From cross-region copies to policy-based retention, it’s a few clicks and done.
+In order to define your backup policy and to automate your Redshift snapshots accordingly, you can use an AWS backup solution such as N2W.
+N2W is a native cloud backup and recovery solution for any Amazon EC2 instance, EBS volume, RDS database, Redshift Cluster, Aurora, DynamoDB or Amazon EFS.